sanity-io/next-sanity/packages/next-sanity/README.md

 For on-demand revalidation of individual pages, Next.js has a `revalidatePath()` function.
 You can create an API route in your Next.js application to execute it, and [a GROQ-powered webhook][groq-webhook] in your Sanity Project to instantly request it when content is created, updated or deleted.

 **Create** a new environment variable `SANITY_REVALIDATE_SECRET` with a random string that is shared between your Sanity project and your Next.js application.
+This is considered sensitive and should not be committed to your repository.

 ```bash
 # .env.local